ExoCore-Kernel/ExoCore-Kernel/README.md

    ./build.sh
    ```

-   When executed, `build.sh` automatically checks for updates from this repository and the bundled Micropython source, applying them before building.
+   When executed, `build.sh` simply builds the kernel.
+Run `./update.sh` beforehand if you wish to fetch the latest kernel and Micropython sources.

    This will clean previous builds, compile the kernel stub, package MicroPython modules from `run/`, link with GRUB, and produce `exocore.iso`.